 - If you have concerns or uncertainties about copyright when it comes to digitizing and digital collections, do your research.
 Use the resources provided here to determine the copyright status of the item(s) in question.
 If you have questions or need some assistance, contact Digital Initiatives.

 - If you’re not sure if an item is protected by copyright or not, get permission from the owner/ creator.
 Have them sign a permission form or a copyright release form.
-The Digital Initiatives department at the North Dakota State Library uses forms like this.
+The Digital Initiatives team at the North Dakota State Library uses forms like this.
 So if you would like to see the forms or use them as an example, contact Digital Initiatives.

 - If the item is in the public domain, then it is no longer protected by copyright and it can be freely scanned and made accessible.